Kenefick and the Central Connecticut State Blue Devils host conference foe LIU - WTOP News

 New Britain, Connecticut; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Meghan Kenefick and Cent.
+BOTTOM LINE: Janessa Williams and LIU visit Meghan Kenefick and Cent.
 Conn.
-St. host Janessa Williams and LIU in NEC play.
+St. in NEC action.

+The Blue Devils have gone 2-6 in home games.
 Cent.
 Conn.
-St. is shooting 36.8% from the field this season, 8.6 percentage points lower than the 45.4% LIU allows to opponents.
-LIU averages 5.5 made 3-pointers per game this season, 0.5 fewer makes per game than Cent.
-Conn.
-St. gives up.
+St. ranks fourth in the NEC with 11.1 assists per game led by Kenefick averaging 2.1.

-The Blue Devils and Sharks match up Thursday for the first time in NEC play this season.
+The Blue Devils and Sharks meet Thursday for the first time in NEC play this season.

-TOP PERFORMERS: Dagny Slomack is shooting 33.3% from beyond the arc with 1.6 made 3-pointers per game for the Blue Devils, while averaging 9.1 points.
+TOP PERFORMERS: Kenefick is scoring 9.4 points per game and averaging 4.7 rebounds for the Blue Devils.

-Sirviva Legions is averaging 12.9 points and 1.5 steals for the Sharks.
+Williams averages 2.1 made 3-pointers per game for the Sharks, scoring 12.1 points while shooting 30.5% from beyond the arc.

 LAST 10 GAMES: Blue Devils: 2-8, averaging 56.1 points, 29.3 rebounds, 12.0 assists, 6.8 steals and 1.9 blocks per game while shooting 35.7% from the field.
 Their opponents have averaged 66.5 points per game.